This page introduces you to the AppDynamics App IQ Platform.

 Most application environments consist of more than a single application server.
 They may contain multiple, distributed, and interconnected servers and processes that participate in fulfilling a given user request.
-In this context, AppDynamics tracks transactions across distributed, heterogenous services.
+In this context, AppDynamics tracks transactions across distributed, heterogeneous services.

 Infrastructure Visibility with Database Visibility